 It has become a running joke at my current and last job that whatever people like the most or think looks the most appealing is doomed to complete failure during the test.
 Time and time again the ugly stepchild option wins, yet there are still people caught up on how much they like the visuals of a specific design.
 Even worse when the one they like actually does win you get comments like “of course it won, it was the only good looking one.”

 Good design is about its ability to do work.
 It is not art, it doesn’t need to create an emotional response, it just needs to do its job.
 That means that you can’t look at something and know that it is going to work or not with any certainty.
-The very act of looking at something and making a judgement is subjective, whereas comparative measured data evaluation should be rational.
+The very act of looking at something and making a judgment is subjective, whereas comparative measured data evaluation should be rational.
 While you can pick up some patterns about things that have a slightly higher chance to work, the reality is if you cut off what you test or what can possibly test then you are by definition limiting the possible outcomes of a test.

 You don’t have to like what wins, you just have to like getting results.